spacepy/spacepy/Doc/source/dependencies.rst

 -----------

 `Python <http://www.python.org/>`_ is the core language for SpacePy.
-Python 3 is strongly recommended; while SpacePy currently supports Python 2.7, this support will be phased out over the course of 2020.
+Python 3 is strongly recommended and will be required soon.
 See :doc:`py2k_eol`.

 Required to install SpacePy.